 Q: Can you sit inside the vehicles?

-A: Almost every manufacturer’s display welcomes show-goers to sit inside the vehicles, pop the hood and kick the tires; however no one is allowed to sit in the concept or exotic vehicles.
+A: Almost every manufacturer’s display welcomes show-goers to sit inside the vehicles, pop the hood and kick the tires.
+Generally speaking, there is no access to the Classic, Exotic or Custom Alley Vehicles.

 Q: Will the representatives try to sell me their cars?

 A: The Philadelphia Auto Show is a non-selling show.
 This means that no sales are allowed to be made on the floor and no one will pressure you into buying anything.
 It is a show for you, the consumer, to inspect all angles of the vehicles and have a pressure-free environment in which to do it.
 The product specialists at each manufacturer booth will be able to answer any questions you may have about the vehicles.

 Q: Will the manufacturers give out rebates on vehicles?

 A: It varies by manufacturer; please ask a product specialist at the Show if any rebates are available.